bloggerpack/bloggerpack/src/_docs/getting-started.md

 ### Quick start

-Download the source and try to apply the default theme (`dist/theme.xml`) to your blog.
+Download the source and try to apply the precompiled theme (`dist/theme.xml`) to your blog.
 Customize and builds the theme and documentation to suit your needs.

 ### Download